-NCJW endorses and resolves to work for laws, policies, and programs that regulate firearms and ammunition to promote gun safety and prevent gun violence.
-We support measures to: require a criminal background check for all gun sales; ban military-style assault weapons and high-capacity magazines; make gun trafficking a federal crime; eliminate loopholes that allow convicted stalkers and domestic abusers access to guns; and ensure the Centers for Disease Control can study the issue of gun violence.
-These common-sense proposals would close deadly gaps in our gun laws and ensure law enforcement agencies have the tools they need to detect and deter gun trafficking.
+NCJW Message: NCJW endorses and resolves to work for laws, policies, and programs that regulate firearms and ammunition to promote gun safety and prevent gun violence.
+We support measures to: require a criminal background check for all gun sales; ban military-style assault weapons and high-capacity magazines; make gun trafficking a federal crime; and eliminate loopholes that allow convicted stalkers and domestic abusers access to guns.
+These commonsense proposals would close deadly gaps in our gun laws and ensure law enforcement agencies have the tools they need to detect and deter gun trafficking.